 How the City budget works

-A balanced annual City budget allows the City to pay for necessary programs, services and infrastructure like emergency services, road maintenance, and public transit.
-It also enables us to save for the future and unexpected events, such as storms, floods and other emergencies, that might lead to costly repairs.
+The annual City budget allows the City to pay for necessary programs, services and infrastructure like emergency services, road maintenance, and public transit.
+It also enables us to save for the future and unexpected events, such as storms, floods and other emergencies that might lead to costly repairs.

 Additionally, the budget allows us to invest in things that improve the quality of life in Mississauga and advance our growth plans.
 This includes maintaining our parks and outdoor recreational spaces, providing connected transit routes, and building places to play and vibrant communities.